Cliff Mass: Biographical Sketch

 Leaving the UW, he joined the faculty of the Meteorology Department at the University of Maryland, where he taught synoptic meteorology and weather prediction and worked on a variety of research topics, from Northwest weather circulations and high-resolution modeling, to the climatic implications of the Mount St. Helens eruption.

-Cliff has been involved in a number of other initiatives, including the acquisition of coastal radar on the Washington coast, improving the infrastructure of the National Weather Service, the use of smartphone pressure observations for weather prediction, and the improvement of K-12 math education.
+Cliff has been involved in a number of other initiatives, including the acquisition of coastal radar on the Washington coast, and the improvement of K-12 math education.
 He is the author of the 2008 book “The Weather of the Pacific Northwest” and broadcasts a weekly weather information segment on KPLU, a local public radio station.

-Now a full professor at the UW, he is a fellow of the American Meteorological Society, has been an editor of a number of meteorological journals,is a member of the Washington State Academy of Sciences, and has served as a member of a number of National Academy committees.
-He is currently a member of the WRF Research Applications Board and a cochair of the AMS Board on Communication.
+Now a full professor, he is a fellow of the American Meteorological Society, an editor of a number of meteorological journals, and a member of a number of National Academy committees.
+He is currently chair of the Science Applications Board of the U.S. Developmental Testbed Center and a member of the WRF Research Applications Board.